stevefali/MegaRandomizer/README.md

 The available LootItemCondition classes all checked for conditions that were a bit too specific for my purposes, so I created BlockDropSourceCondition.java, which extends LootItemCondition.
 The test() method of this class simply checks if the drops are coming from a block.
-However, the access of LootItemConditions.register() is private, so in order to register my LootItemCondition, I had to set up an access transformer for that method, which requires the SRG name for the method.
+However, the access of LootItemConditions.register() is private, so in order to register my LootItemCondition, I had to change the access modifier to public for that method using Gradle, which requires the SRG name for the method.
 I got the SRG mapping from the linkie.shedaniel.dev website.

 #### Codec